Multiparameter colored partition category and the product of the reduced Kronecker coefficients: Multiparameter colored partition category

-We say that an upward or a downward colored partition diagram is normally ordered if all of its propagating parts are colored with the identity color and its underlying partition diagram is normally ordered.
-Let $\CPar^{+}$ (respectively, $\CPar^{-}$) denote the wide subcategory of $\CPar^{\sharp}$ (respectively, $\CPar^{\flat}$) whose morphism space consists of the linear combinations of all normally ordered downward colored partition diagrams (respectively, normally ordered upward colored partition diagrams).
+We say that an upward (respectively, a downward) colored partition diagram is normally ordered upward (respectively, downward) if all of its propagating parts are colored with the identity color and its underlying partition diagram is normally ordered upward (respectively, downward).
+Let $\CPar^{+}$ (respectively, $\CPar^{-}$) denote the wide subcategory of $\CPar^{\sharp}$ (respectively, $\CPar^{\flat}$) whose morphism space consists of the linear combinations of all normally ordered colored downward partition diagrams (respectively, normally ordered upward colored partition diagrams).

 It is easy to observe that both categories $\CPar^{+}$ and $\CPar^{-}$ are strictly downward and strictly upward in the sense of \cite[Section 3.8]{SamSnow}. \begin{example} Consider the following upward partition diagrams: